 - Choose someone who gets the basics right

-- If your job involves gas, check whether the tradesman is Gas Safe-registered
+- If your job involves gas, check whether the tradesperson is Gas Safe-registered

 - Choose someone with lots of specific experience

-- Ask each tradesman about the method they plan to use
+- Ask each tradesperson about the method they plan to use

 - Scrutinise any guarantee they offer you